Agenda

 10.45 – 11.35

-Low Intensity Online Interventions (LiON) for mild to moderate cases of depression and anxiety amongst adolescents.
+LiON is research driven initiative for mild to moderate cases of depression and anxiety amongst adolescents through online platforms.

 Dr. Leung Chung Ming